-Upon receiving this command, the terminal shall decide if it is able to execute the command.
+• Upon receiving this command, the terminal shall decide if it is able to execute the command.

-Only one TCP connection can be handled on one BIP channel at any point of time.
+Only one TCP connection or direct communication channel can be handled on one BIP channel at any point of time.
 If a second connection in parallel is needed, the UICC shall open a second BIP channel on the same or a different port.

-If a TCP disconnect occurs while the BIP connection is still open, the terminal:
+If a TCP disconnect occurs or the direct communication channel is closed by the terminal while the BIP connection is still open, the terminal:

-shall inform the UICC using a channel status event (TCP in CLOSED state), and wait for a CLOSE CHANNEL command from the UICC.
+• shall inform the UICC using a channel status event (TCP in CLOSED state/direct communication channel closed), and wait for a CLOSE CHANNEL command from the UICC.